DD-DeCaF/cookiecutter-flask-microservice/{{cookiecutter.project_slug}}/README.md

   [Sentry](https://docs.sentry.io/clients/python/integrations/flask/).
 * `ALLOWED_ORIGINS`: Comma-seperated list of CORS allowed origins.

+### Updating Python dependencies

+To compile a new requirements file and then re-build the service with the new requirements, run:

+    make pip-compile build

+For more a more in-depth explanation, see `requirements/README` or inspect the `Makefile` targets.

 ### Code style

 In order of priority, code must adhere to the rules of the following tools: